alanshaw/ipfs-in-browsers-dweb-summit-2018/src/notes.md

 So, we made progress there!

-We were talking to the Brave Browser people about a native integration and realised the easiest way for us to do that would be to leverage the power of browser plugins.
+We were talking to the Brave Browser people about a native integration and realised the easiest way for us to do that would be to use this new web extension called IPFS companion.

-Companion is this ace web extension that brings your IPFS node into your browser.
+...and implement missing APIs to allow the web extension to serve content from IPFS directly.

 # Brave pony
 We had Brave serving content directly from a locally running IPFS via the